albanmahmut/ChatApp/README.md

         6.1- Handled Logoff method
-        6.2- Sending messages from one to another user (direct messaging) 6.3- Group messaging (anybody member of that topic will recieve the msg)
+        6.2- Sending messages from one to another user (direct messaging) 6.3- Group messaging (anybody member of that topic will recieve the msg) 6.3.1- Implemented #topic for group, user is able to join and leave the group